cerico/brockholes/_posts/2015-05-06-promises---a-day-out-in-the-calder-valley.md

 Here we can see why promises are used, we can only evaluate certain things once events have run their course.
 We don't want to check the lancashire towns, until the yorkshire towns have been checked, and then we can save ourselves an unneccessary trip to the server, that the lancashire service is simulating

-Mine's a Withens Top please
+Mine's a Withens Top please - don't forget to go have a look at this in practive at <a href="http://calder.io/promises">http://calder.io/promises</a>